Infinicraft-Mod/infinicraft/README.md

 It will respond with JSON in the format `{"success":true,"image":"base64 encoded pixel colors"}`

 If you use Ollama, the ollamaBridge script runs in the background (default port 8283) and handles communication between infinicraft and Ollama.
+Unless you changed it yourself, the base URL for Ollama is `https://127.0.0.1:11434`